segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 If the limit is met or exceeded, we will skip creating the tables for the events which exceed this limit.
 However you can reach out to your AWS account representative to increase these limits.

-Here are [additional considerations] (/https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-metastore-glue.html) when using AWS Glue Data Catalog.
+Here are [additional considerations](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-metastore-glue.html) when using AWS Glue Data Catalog.